-1.5 EXCEPTIONAL CIRCUMSTANCES
+1.5 Exceptional Circumstances

 In exceptional circumstances Lancaster City Council reserves the right to depart from any aspect of this policy.
 The exercise of such discretion will be monitored to ensure that it is properly exercised within extremely limited bounds.
-This can only be authorised by the Chief Officer (Health and Housing).
+Discretion will be exercised only by senior officers.
+A separate document (Exercising discretion when making lettings decisions) details the procedures for exercising discretion which is available on request.